 Get the latest insights and market research from top industries including construction and property, resources and mining, technology, and banking and financial, and learn from our team's breadth of knowledge on different functions such as accounting, IT, estimating, human resources, procurement and supply chain.

-Posted by Rowan O'Grady, Hays Canada President, on Wednesday, Feb 15, 2017
+Posted by Rowan O'Grady, Hays Canada President, on Thursday, Apr 27, 2017

-Posted by Rowan O'Grady, Hays Canada President on Friday, Feb 10, 2017
+Posted by Rowan O'Grady, Hays Canada President, on Tuesday, Apr 25, 2017

 Office support and administration can be a highly competitive and rewarding function, with opportunities for career progression and organizational responsibility, but you have to find ways to drive your own career.

 In honour of Administrative Professionals Day, I talked to two of our administrators who have progressed with Hays to find out their experience and advice.

 With more than 10 years of experience in administration as a personal and then executive assistant, Hays placed Sarah Westlake with New York City Football Club in 2015.
 We caught up with Sarah to find out about her career, her experience with NYCFC, and her advice to other administrators and assistants.

 Within the next three years there will be more than 26 billion connected devices, according to Gartner.
 This presents both challenges and opportunities for anyone working in tech and as an app developer you're at the forefront of this change.
 Whether you're freelancing, contracting, or working full-time, there will be new skills to embrace, and a wider world than mobile phones.
 This shared connectivity means we as human beings, and our devices, are far more connected than ever before.

 And this represents a huge opportunity, but only if you have the right capabilities and skills to exploit it.

 Posted Megan Simpson, Team Lead – Accounting and Finance, Vancouver, Hays Canada on Thursday, Apr 6, 2017